Dissipativity-Based Data-Driven Decentralized Control of Interconnected Systems: Dissipativity-Based Data-Driven Decentralized Control

 \subsubsection{Comparison with other works}

-Theorem~\ref{thm:local-controller-design} differs from other works on data-driven dissipativity based on state-feedback control~\cite{nguyen2024synthesis,kristovic2024data,tanaka2024algebraic}, since we aim at making the closed-loop system dissipative with respect to the interconnection input, whereas other works consider dissipativity with respect to the noise.
-Moreover, we assume that all system matrices are unknown, whereas other works assume partial knowledge of them.
-Finally, we set $(F_i,G_i,H_i)$ matrices as decision variables in the control algorithms, whereas other works do not.
+Theorem~\ref{thm:local-controller-design} shares technical similarities with other works on data-driven dissipativity based on state-feedback control~\cite{nguyen2024synthesis,kristovic2024data,tanaka2024algebraic}.
+However, we assume all system matrices are unknown, whereas other works assume partial knowledge of them.
+Moreover, we treat $(F_i, G_i, H_i)$ as decision variables, which enables us to link the results to the decentralized control design method.
+This perspective is absent in other works, which consider individual systems only.
+In this sense, Theorem~\ref{thm:local-controller-design} is a necessary component of the overall decentralized synthesis framework rather than a standalone contribution.